Edmonds College Logo

 Credits: 5.0

 C++ Data Structures.
-Topics include data structures such as list, stacks, queues, various binary trees and iterators; single, multiple, and virtual inheritance, polymorphism, the STL and object-oriented design techniques.
-Prerequisite(s): CS 132 with a grade of 2.5 or higher or instructor permission.
+Focuses on the implementation and analysis of elementary data structures such as lists, stacks, queues, maps, sets, trees, and related algorithms.
+Prerequisite(s): Completion of CS 132 with a grade of 2.5 or higher or instructor permission.

 Course Level Objectives